All Episodes

 Great to have you here.

-Telephone number 800-282-2882, the email address, L Rushbo at EIB net.com.
+Telephone number 800-282-2882, the email address LRushbo at eibnet.com.

 DeBell from Manhattan.

-It ain't a communist party.
+It ain't a Communist Party.

 How do you know that?

-Anything with workers in it is communist.
+Anything with workers in it is communist, which is true.

-The working families party, and this is from DiscoverTheNetworks.org.
+The Working Families Party, and this is from discoverthenetworks.org.

-Working Families Party is a front group for acorn.
+Working Families Party is a front group for ACORN.

 It functions as a political party in New York State and Connecticut, running or cross-endorsing candidates for local, state, and federal office.